Haxzylmao/HXZY/README.md

 have fun with its more **general commands** or even **play music** in _voice channels_!

+# Self hosting

+Please don't.
+At least not now!
+The code is massively outdated and shares very little semblence with the live bot.
+This will most likely change in the future, but until then, please invite the version that I host.

 # Info

 **TO INVITE HXZY PRESS THE BUTTON BELOW**